sddevelopment-be/penguin-pragmatic-patterns/content/practices/getting-things-done.md

 ## Solution

-Use a personalized productivity flow, using whatever tool you feel comfortable in.
+Use a personalized productivity flow, using whatever tool (or combination of tools) you feel comfortable with.
 For some, this will be a pen-and-paper system.
-Others prefer to leverage their digital prowess and lifestyle to have theis productivity tool available all the time[^1].
+Others prefer to leverage their digital prowess and lifestyle to have their productivity tool available to them constantly[^1].
 One of the most popular personal productivity methods is called the _"Getting things done"_ method[^2].

 ![./task-flow.png ><](images/practices/task_flow.png ':size=684')

-**Whatever method you choose, make sure to:**
+The core of the approach is to have:
+* A place to note down ideas or tasks that pop into your head
+* A way to organize these by priority or type of work to do
+* A calendar to plan time-allocations in

+Whichever tools you choose:
 * Have a specific location to dump out your thoughts
-* You should **trust** your tools.
-Peace of mind only happens when you are convinced your ideas and todos are stored reliably
-* Regularly review your braindump tool and curate it.
+* Regularly review your brain dump tool and curate it.
 Some of your ideas will be crappy.
 Get rid of them.
+* You should **trust** your tools.
+Peace of mind only happens when you are convinced your ideas and to-dos are stored reliably.
 * Categorize and Prioritize your thoughts **after** you have collected them
-    * The Eisenhouwer Matrix is an excellent technique to do this
+    * The Eisenhower Matrix (described below) is an excellent technique to do this
     * differentiate between "things to remember" and "things that require action"
     * assign "due dates" if able

-### Eisenhouwer priority Matrix
+### Eisenhower priority Matrix

 ![./eis_matrix.png <](images/practices/eis_matrix.png ':size=364')